Recovery success rate

 | Technician | ~$399/year | Unlimited commercial use for techs / small IT shops.
 Multi-machine. |

 EaseUS Data Recovery Wizard 17.2 earns its 4.5/5.
-For the vast majority of consumers, small businesses and freelancers, this is the software we recommend without hesitation: highest measured success rate in the consumer benchmark, unmatched UX, genuinely useful free tier for a first try.
+For the vast majority of consumers, small businesses and freelancers, this is the software we recommend without hesitation: strongest all-round consumer recovery, unmatched UX, and a genuinely useful free tier for a first try.
 The only cases where we steer elsewhere: complex RAIDs (R-Studio) or CLI/Linux usage (PhotoRec).
 At $89.95/year with a 30-day money-back guarantee, the financial risk is essentially zero.

 For a lost file under 2 GB, yes.
 The Free tier allows full scan, preview, and recovery up to 2 GB with no format or quality limit.
 Beyond that, you need Pro.